-The Amrita Shilpa Kalakshethra was established through a collaboration between the Government of India and Amrita University with a mission to revive the traditional Indian art forms.
-Providing full financial support with stipends is a huge encouragement to attract talent, and the training helps the budding artisans to improve the quality of their work.
+Amrita Shilpa Kalakshethra was established through a collaboration between the Govt of India and Amrita University with a mission to revive traditional Indian art forms.
+Providing full financial support with stipends is a huge encouragement to draw talent, and the training helps the budding artisans learn business and marketing skills as well.